apache/plc4x/README.md

 ### Environment

-Currently, the project is configured to require the following software:
+Currently, the project is configured to require the following software when building only the Java parts:

-1. Java 8 JDK: For running Maven in general as well as compiling the Java and Scala modules `JAVA_HOME` configured to point to that.
+1. Java 1.8 JDK: For running Maven in general as well as compiling the Java modules `JAVA_HOME` configured to point to that.
 2. libpcap/WinPcap for raw socket tests in Java or use of `passive-mode` drivers
 3. (Optional) [Graphviz](https://www.graphviz.org/) : For generating the graphs in the documentation
 4. Git (even when working on the source distribution)

-With this setup you will be able to build the Java part of PLC4X excluding the "proxy" drivers and servers.
+With this setup you will be able to build the Java part of PLC4X.

+The build however does automatically run a prerequisite check and fail the build with an explanation, if not all requirements are meet.

 For a full build of PLC4X with all options the following has to be provided:

 #### Linux